Youssefachouri/resources/en/about_logos.md

 <p>The question is, will it affect the QR code's integrity in any manner?</p>

 <p>If you're using  <a href="#static:url" title="QR code generator ScanMeFindMe">ScanMeFindMe</a>  to add the logo, there will not be any problem in scanning it.
-This is because QR code is built with an error-correcting mechanism.
-Depending on the error correction level, a QR code is still readable even with up to 30% of the area covered up.</p>
+This is because QR codes are built with an error-correcting mechanism.
+Depending on the error correction level, a QR code is still readable even with up to 30% of its area covered up.</p>

 <p>The trade off is that the QR codes with bigger error correction levels have a bigger “matrix”.
 Here is the same URL encoded with four different error correction levels: low (L), medium (M), high (H) and very high (Q):</p>